georgolden/node-soa/README.md

 commands are mapped to routes

-currently only bus injected to services and it is a core mediator for communication inside one instance
+currently only bus injected to services and it is a core mediator for communication inside application

 tiny usage of framework